-Cassie’s dam is the Alberta bred, Starlight’s Desert Rose.
+Cassie’s dam is the Alberta bred Starlight’s Desert Rose.
 She is currently in the United States where she has been a wonderful children’s pony.

 Cassie’s dam sire is Bien Mallin’s Rory O’Sullivan.
 An ACPS Inspected and approved stallion, he proved himself an able competitor, winning many jumper championships throughout Western Canada.
 As a pony stallion, “Rory” was only eligible to compete in open jumper competitions.
 However his 13.3 hand height did not prevent his winning against much larger horses.
 At the Thunderbird Show Park during the 2006 BCHJA Fall Finals, he won the Level 1 jumper class out of 50 entries and before going on to win the 1.10 m $1000 jumper classic, beating the closest time by almost 4 seconds.
 He then went on to earn the BCHJA year end high point championship for the 3’6” Jumper division.
-Rory also competed as a Connemara ambassador several times at the Spruce Meadows Master’s Battle of the Breeds and was a member of the 2006 Connemara team who won the overall Championship title.
+Rory also competed as a Connemara ambassador several times at the Spruce Meadows Masters Battle of the Breeds and was a member of the 2006 Connemara team who won the overall Championship title.

 Winner of both the ACPS Hall of Fame Broodmare award and the CCPS Lus na bPog/Sean MacLochlainn Foundation Broodmare Award, *Bar S Heather, (dam of Bien Mallins Rory O’Sullivan) was an exceptional mare.
-Bred In Ireland by Padraig Curran, she was imported to the Alberta by the Chatterway family (Bar S Ranch) and later sold to Diane Bruce (Bien Mallin).
+Bred In Ireland by Padraig Curran, she was imported to Alberta by the Chatterway family (Bar S Ranch) and later sold to Diane Bruce (Bien Mallin).
 Many of her foals proved to be quality breeding stock.
-Bar S Arrin Grey by Roundstone Oscar, became the dam of many good foals for the Knox family in Idaho and her two stallion sons, Bar S Tex and Bien Mallins Rory O’Sullivan have many sired many successful purebred and part-bred Connemaras competing in Canada and the U.S.
+Bar S Arrin Grey by Roundstone Oscar, became the dam of many good foals for the Knox family in Idaho and her two stallion sons, Bar S Tex and Bien Mallins Rory O’Sullivan who have sired many successful purebred and part-bred Connemaras competing in Canada and the United States.